-A DFT+U study at ambient pressure has also been

-performed by Suzuki et al. [46], who find $J_1$ and $J_2$ to be ferromagnetic, but do not resolve further exchange couplings.
-This study also compares DFT+U calculations for CrGeTe3 at ambient pressure to momentumintegrated photoemission experiments and concludes that the effective interaction $U{\text{eff}} = U - J{\text{H}}$ should be chosen close to $U{\text{eff}} = 1.1 \text{ eV}$ .
-Comparing DFT+U calculations to photoemission spectra may not give a fully consistent picture of dynamical correlations in CrGeTe3, especially since we find the majority spin $dz^2$ orbital to be strongly correlated already at ambient pressure.
-Qualitative differences in DFT+U compared to DFT+DMFT spectral functions and optical conductivity have also been reported for the related material $CrI_3$ .
-[69] In contrast, we choose $U{\rm eff} \approx 0$ in order to reproduce the experimentally observed Curie-Weiss temperature.
+A DFT + U study at ambient pressure was also performed by Suzuki et al. [46], who found $J_1$ and $J_2$ to be ferromagnetic but did not resolve further exchange couplings.
+This study also compared DFT + U calculations for CrGeTe3 at ambient pressure to momentum-integrated photoemission experiments and concluded that the effective interaction $U{\rm eff} = U - J{\rm H}$ should be chosen to be close to $U{\rm eff} = 1.1$ eV.
+Comparing DFT + U calculations to photoemission spectra may not give a fully consistent picture of dynamical correlations in CrGeTe3, especially since we find the majority spin $d{z^2}$ orbital to be strongly correlated already at ambient pressure.
+Qualitative differences in DFT + U compared to DFT + DMFTspectral functions and optical conductivity were also reported for the related material CrI3 [74].
+In contrast, we choose $U{\rm eff} \approx 0$ in order to reproduce the experimentally observed Curie-Weiss temperature.
 Choosing a larger Coulomb repulsion U would lead to severely overestimated exchange couplings and Curie-Weiss temperature (see Fig. 7 and Table I).
-This is also observable in the study by Fang et al. [47], which overestimates the exchange couplings of a simplified Hamiltonian by using For the Cr magnetic moments, we find a small decrease with increasing pressure, both in our DFT and DFT+DMFT calculations (see Fig. 10).
-While experiments seem to observe a significant decrease of moments only in the pressure range from P = 3 GPa to P = 5 GPa [35] and more or less constant behaviour outside of this range, our calculations rather show a smooth decrease of the magnetic moment across the entire pressure range.
-While the origin of this minor difference is currently unclear, the overall size of the magnetic moment at ambient pressure is consistent with literature results.
-[29, 33, 69]
+This is also observable in the study by Fang et al. [47], which overestimated the exchange couplings of a simplified Hamiltonian by using a large effective interaction.

+For the Cr magnetic moments, we find a small decrease with increasing pressure in both our DFT and DFT + DMFT calculations (see Fig. 11).
+While experiments seem to observe a significant decrease in moments only in the pressure range from P = 3 GPa to P = 5 GPa [35] and more or less constant behavior outside of this range, our calculations rather show a smooth decrease in the magnetic moment across the entire pressure range.
+While the origin of this minor difference is currently unclear, the overall size of the magnetic moment at ambient pressure is consistent with literature results [29,33,74].